 Impact of Wildfires on Jasper’s Tourism Industry

-You’ve probably noticed how wildfires have hit Jasper’s tourism hard, causing significant economic losses and a drop in visitor numbers.
+Wildfires have hit Jasper’s tourism hard.
+They cause significant economic losses and a drop in visitor numbers.

 It’s important to understand how these changes affect local businesses and the community.